 On 5 September 2008 the Agency for Electronic Communications (hereinafter referred to as "the Agency"), ex officio, issued a notification to the Company for those public electronic communication networks and/or services which have been allocated thereto under the Concession Contracts.
-The license for radiofrequencies used by the Company in the GSM 900 band was also issued in a form regulated in the ECL with a validity period until 5 September 2018, and in 2018 it was renewed for additional 10 years until 2028, in accordance with the ECL.
+The license for radiofrequencies used by the Company in the GSM 900 band was also issued in a form regulated in the ECL with a validity period until 5 September 2018, and in 2018 it was renewed for additional 10 years until 2028.
 Due to the changes in the bylaws, the 900 MHz band is opened for UMTS technology and at the request of the Company, the radiofrequency license is changed so that these frequencies are now technology neutral.

-In 2008 a decision for granting three radiofrequencies licenses was adopted.
+In 2008 a decision for granting 2x15 MHz radiofrequencies license on 2100 MHz was announced.
 The validity of the license was 10 years, i.e. until 17 December 2018.
 The license was renewed in 2018 for 10 years, until 2028, in accordance with the ECL.